Tongariro National Park: Rangipo Desert and the Desert Road

+Keketahi hot springs

 Ketetahi hot springs is an area of 39 ha on the northern slope of Mount Tongariro which, although lying within the park boundaries, has never been part of Tongariro National Park.
 Hikers on the Tongariro Alpine Crossing were formerly allowed to pass by the hot springs, but the Māori owners, Ketetahi Springs Trust, closed the route because they objected to commercial guides making money from their land.
 In 2010 the Department of Conservation agreed to re-route the Tongariro Alpine Crossing so that it does not cross the private land.